TylerG01/Babel/README.md

 # Readme
 Babel is a high-performance "dummy data load" generator, which mimics the schema of supported real-world data sources for testing, analysis, and security application development.
 The current version (v1.0, released 2025-02-17) generates logs in CSV, JSON, or RAW format with support for file size limits and rate limiting (coming soon).

+The current version was built as a utility to support a security related homelab project, where volume, depth and closeness of data are required to adequately benchmark bandwidth, throughput and compute performance.
+However, due Babel's high performance and low compute requirement, it became of a project of its own.
+Currently, I'm working to enahnce the capabilities of Babel to offer a more broad range of data srouces, and to be run as a public cloud resource.
 #### Supported Datasources
 - Fotrinet FortiOS - 48 Log Message Fields
-- Zscaler ZIA DNS Logs - 17 Log Message Filed (in development)
+- Zscaler ZIA DNS Logs - 17 Log Message Fields (in development)
+- MISP - 30 Log Message Fields (future development)
 #### Features Currently in Development
 - Enhanced rate limiting to more closely mimic Events per Second(EPS) rate of continuous data sources.
 - Ability to set environmental variables from the CLI for the session; such as URI's, rate limites and paths by data source.